 Medtronic has been witnessing an upward estimate revision trend for 2021.
-Over the past 90 days, the Zacks Consensus Estimate for its earnings has moved 3.6% north to $4.35.
+Over the past 90 days, the Zacks Consensus Estimate for its earnings per share has moved 3.6% north to $4.35.

 The Zacks Consensus Estimate for fourth-quarter fiscal 2021 revenues is pegged at $8.15 billion, suggesting 35.9% rise from the year-ago reported number.

-Some other better-ranked stocks from the broader medical space are Hologic, Inc. HOLX and IDEXX Laboratories, Inc. IDXX.
+Some better-ranked stocks from the broader medical space are Align Technology, Inc. ALGN and IDEXX Laboratories, Inc. IDXX.

-Hologic’s long-term earnings growth rate is estimated at 15.4%.
-The company presently carries a Zacks Rank #2 (Buy).
-You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+Align Technology’s long-term earnings growth rate is estimated at 19.8%.
+The company presently sports a Zacks Rank #1 (Strong Buy).
+You can see the complete list of today’s Zacks #1 Rank stocks here.

 IDEXX’s long-term earnings growth rate is estimated at 15.8%.
-It currently carries a Zacks Rank #2.
+It currently carries a Zacks Rank #2 (Buy).

 Bitcoin, Like the Internet Itself, Could Change Everything